datarobot-oss/custom-models-action/README.md

 ### Datasets

-Datasets that are referenced in this definition YAML files are expected to exist in the DataRobot catalog before doing any GitHub step.
-The user is required to upload these datasets upfront to the DataRobot catalog via its UI or any other client.
+Datasets referenced in custom models action YAML files are expected to exist in the DataRobot catalog before configuring the action in GitHub.
+You should upload these datasets to the DataRobot catalog (via the UI or any other client) prior to configuring the GitHub action.

 ### Drop-In Environments

-Environments that are referenced in this definition YAML files are expected to exist in DataRobot Custom Models environments before doing any GitHub action.
-The user is required to validate the existence of such drop-in environments upfront and use any ID of these environments.
-The user can also install a new drop-in environment and use its ID.
-For more information, please reference DataRobot documentation.
+Environments referenced in custom models action YAML files are expected to exist in DataRobot before configuring the action in GitHub.
+You should validate the existence of the required drop-in environments prior to configuring the GitHub action.
+In addition, you can install new drop-in environments.
+For more information, see the [Custom model environments documentation](https://docs.datarobot.com/en/docs/mlops/deployment/custom-models/custom-env.html).

 ### The GitHub Action's Input Arguments <a id="input-arguments"/>

-The GitHub action is implemented as a Python program, which is being called with specific arguments that are provided by the user in the GitHub workflow.
+This GitHub action is implemented as a Python program, called with specific arguments provided in the GitHub workflow.

 #### Mandatory Input Arguments